 My wife and I have had some incredible financial wins during our marriage.
-We eliminated $48,032 of debt, paid off our $195,000 mortgage and increased our net worth by $800,000 all in the last 9 years.
-And the one tradition that has been constant throughout the entire process has been our Budget Party.
+We eliminated $48,032 of debt, paid off our $500,000 home and increased our net worth by $1,000,000 all in the last twelve years.
+And the one tradition that has been constant throughout the entire process has been our Money Date.

 1. Schedule a Date on the Calendar

-The easiest (and the hardest) step in the Budget Party process is to simply make time for it.
+The easiest (and the hardest) step in the Money Date process is to simply make time for it.
 Block a couple of hours on your calendar for a date and time that works well for both you and your spouse.
 This way, you won’t forget it.

 2. Make it Fun

-If you have a couple of hours to hang with the love of your life and plan your future, add some fun into the mix.
+If you have a couple of hours to hang with the love of your life and plan your future, add some fun to the mix.
 Order some pizza, drink a glass of wine together or sit outside in the sunshine.
-Treating it anything like a business meeting can make the process a lot more fun.
+Don't treat it like a business meeting.
+Make it fun!

-With two young kids at home, Nicole and I often take our Budget Party to a kid play place where they have wi-fi.
+With two young kids at home, we've taken our Money Date to a kid's play place where they have wi-fi.
 That way our kids can run around like crazy people while Nicole and I plan out our month.

 Related Article: 10 Easy Ideas to Make Your Next Budget Session Fun